 Chair of Board (Lay)

 Jonathan is an experienced Non-Executive Director focusing on public policy, regulatory issues and promoting the consumer interest.
-He is currently Independent Chair of the National Association of Funeral Directors, a Director of the Office of the Independent Adjudicator for Higher Education (resolving student complaints), Chair of the Royal institute of British Architects Standards Committee, and Trustee/Director of the Employers Network on Equality and Inclusion.
-Previous Non-Executive Director roles include terms as a Trustee of Citizens Advice and as a Director of Ombudsman Services.
+He is currently a Director of the Office of the Independent Adjudicator for Higher Education (resolving student complaints) and Chair of the Royal institute of British Architects Standards Committee.
+Previous Non-Executive Director roles include terms as a Trustee/Director of the Employers Network on Equality and Inclusion, Trustee of Citizens Advice, a Director of Ombudsman Services, Independent Director of the Personal Finance Society and Independent Chair of the National Association of Funeral Directors.
 Prior to this he worked in the Civil Service for 35 years with a strong focus on strategy, regulation, change management and partnership working.
-His last role was as Director-General of the Government Equalities Office for five years, and previous posts included three years in the No. 10 Policy Unit advising successive Prime Ministers on strategy, seven years in Brussels dealing with European negotiations and spells in the Home Office, Cabinet Office, BEIS (dealing with consumer and competition policy) and the Health and Safety Executive.
+His last role was as Director-General of the Government Equalities Office for five years, and previous posts included three years in the No.10 Policy Unit advising successive Prime Ministers on strategy, seven years in Brussels dealing with European negotiations and spells in the Home Office, Cabinet Office, BEIS (dealing with consumer and competition policy) and the Health and Safety Executive.

 (Professional) Board Member